Use of renewable energy sources

 Cadorin, a constant commitment to the environment and to human health.

-The company's GREEN spirit is conveyed by offering products in line with green building and the use of renewable energy in accordance with energy needs.
-4,000 m2 of photovoltaic panels have been installed on the roof of the company and thermal energy is also used from scrap wood shavings, avoiding more than
+The company’s GREEN spirit is conveyed by offering products in line with green building and the use of renewable energy in accordance with energy needs.
+From 2011, 4.000 m2 of photovoltaic panels have been installed on the roof of the company and thermal energy is also used from scrap wood shavings, avoiding more than

 – 750 tons of CO2 emissions into the atmosphere every year.